Ricardosgeral/relier/README.md

 ## Acknowledgements
 My thanks to *António Timóteo* (LNEC-DG technician) for his work on cutting the openings in the acquisition aluminium box.
-Also, my thanks to *João Paixão* (LNEC-CIC technician) for soldering the smaller and more difficult parts (wires of the mini aviator plugs and the pines in the ADC and of the level shifter).
+Also, my thanks to *João Paixão* (LNEC-CIC technician) for soldering the smaller and more difficult parts (cup terminals of the mini aviator plugs and the pines in the ADC and of the level shifter).

 ## License